Aboubakr-m/problem-solving/README.md

 # Problem-solving
-This is some codeforces problems solved for practice on problem solving.
+This is some codeforces problems solved to practice on problem solving.
 The challenges can be found at https://codeforces.com/